Non-Intrusive Speech Intelligibility Prediction for Hearing Aids using Whisper and Metadata: Abstract

 \section{Abstract}

 Automated assessment of speech intelligibility in hearing aid (HA) devices is of great importance.
 Our previous work introduced a non-intrusive multi-branched speech intelligibility prediction model called MBI-Net, which achieved top performance in the Clarity Prediction Challenge 2022.
 Based on the promising results of the MBI-Net model, we aim to further enhance its performance by leveraging Whisper embeddings to enrich acoustic features.
 In this study, we propose two improved models, namely MBI-Net+ and MBI-Net++.
 MBI-Net+ maintains the same model architecture as MBI-Net, but replaces self-supervised learning (SSL) speech embeddings with Whisper embeddings to deploy cross-domain features.
 On the other hand, MBI-Net++ further employs a more elaborate design, incorporating an auxiliary task to predict frame-level and utterance-level scores of the objective speech intelligibility metric HASPI (Hearing Aid Speech Perception Index) and multi-task learning.
-Experimental results confirm that both MBI-Net++ and MBI-Net+ achieve better prediction performance than MBI-Net in terms of multiple metrics, and MBI-Net++ is better than MBI-Net+.
+Experimental results confirm that both MBI-Net++ and MBI-Net+ achieve better prediction performance than MBI-Net in terms of multiple metrics, and MBI-Net++ is better than MBI-Net+. \textbf{Index Terms}: speech intelligibility, hearing aid, hearing loss, weak supervision, cross-domain features